 The RAF 4 Serious Injury Assessment Report: A Practical Guide for South African Doctors

-Updated 2026-07-05 · Written for South African healthcare practitioners by Sphygmos.
+Updated 2026-07-05 ยท Written for South African healthcare practitioners by Sphygmos.

 What the RAF 4 is and when your patient needs one

-• Purpose: to establish whether the injury is "serious" so that general damages become payable
+- Purpose: to establish whether the injury is "serious" so that general damages become payable

-• Legal basis: RAF Act 56 of 1996 (section 17 as amended) and Regulation 3 of the RAF Regulations
+- Legal basis: RAF Act 56 of 1996 (section 17 as amended) and Regulation 3 of the RAF Regulations

-• Assessor: a medical practitioner registered under the Health Professions Act 56 of 1974
+- Assessor: a medical practitioner registered under the Health Professions Act 56 of 1974

-• Form structure: claimant details; practitioner particulars; the non-serious injury list; the AMA impairment rating; the narrative test
+- Form structure: claimant details; practitioner particulars; the non-serious injury list; the AMA impairment rating; the narrative test

 The Regulation 3 sequence: the method the form enforces

-The sequence has three steps.
 First, check the prescribed list of non-serious injuries (added to the Regulations by amendment in 2013): if the injury is on that list, it is not serious, and the assessment ends there.
-Second, if the injury is not on the list, assess whole person impairment (WPI) using the AMA Guides to the Evaluation of Permanent Impairment, Sixth Edition — a WPI of 30% or more means the injury is serious.
+Second, if the injury is not on the list, assess whole person impairment (WPI) using the AMA Guides to the Evaluation of Permanent Impairment, Sixth Edition.
+A WPI of 30% or more means the injury is serious.
 Third, if the WPI is below 30%, the injury may still qualify as serious under the narrative test if it resulted in any one of four prescribed outcomes.

-• Step 1 — the list: an injury on the prescribed non-serious injury list cannot be assessed as serious
+- Step 1, the list: an injury on the prescribed non-serious injury list cannot be assessed as serious

-• Step 2 — WPI: 30% or more whole person impairment under the AMA Guides, Sixth Edition, qualifies as serious
+- Step 2, WPI: 30% or more whole person impairment under the AMA Guides, Sixth Edition, qualifies as serious

-Assessing whole person impairment under the AMA Guides, Sixth Edition
+Whole person impairment under the AMA Guides, Sixth Edition

 The narrative test: four limbs, and one is enough

 Where the WPI comes out below 30%, Regulation 3 gives the assessment a second route.
 The narrative test asks whether the injury, whatever its arithmetic rating, resulted in any of four prescribed outcomes.
-Only one limb needs to be satisfied, and the RAF 4 form deals with each in turn in section 5.
+Only one limb needs to be satisfied, and the RAF 4 form deals with each limb in turn in section 5.

 After submission: the 90-day decision and the dispute route

 Once the report has been sent by registered post or delivered by hand to the Fund or its agent, Regulation 3 gives the Fund 90 days to respond in one of three ways: accept the report, reject it with reasons, or direct that the claimant submit to a further assessment.
-The exact operation of this mechanism — including the consequences of the Fund failing to respond in time — has been litigated repeatedly, so on any point of dispute the current Regulation wording and case law should be checked rather than assumed.
+The exact operation of this mechanism, including the consequences of the Fund failing to respond in time, has been litigated repeatedly, so on any point of dispute the current Regulation wording and case law should be checked rather than assumed.

 If the Fund rejects the report, the matter does not end with the rejection.
 The claimant's side may declare a dispute by lodging the prescribed RAF 5 form with the Registrar of the Health Professions Council of South Africa within 90 days of being notified of the rejection.
 The dispute is then determined by an appeal tribunal of three independent medical practitioners with expertise in the appropriate areas of medicine, appointed by the Registrar.
-For the assessing practitioner this means your report may be re-read line by line by a panel of peers — which is precisely the standard to draft it to in the first place.

 How Sphygmos helps

-See Sphygmos — the clinical operating system for South African doctors
+See Sphygmos, the clinical operating system for South African doctors

 Frequently asked questions